Want to learn even more? Check out Express Talks—quick, 20-minute talks on topics across association marketing, membership, and communications.

 Jason Johnson, director, information technology, League of Women Voters of the United States

-Joe McLaughlin, director of analytics & optimization lead, Beaconfire RED
+Joe McLaughlin, director of analytics & optimization lead, Allegiance Group (formerly Beaconfire RED)

 Kayla Vix, communications manager, League of Women Voters